nreid/vc_tutorials/Part1_qc_alignment.md

 https://www.nist.gov/programs-projects/genome-bottle
 ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/

+To download the data, we'll use `samtools`.
+The data have already been aligned to a reference genome, and the resulting BAM file has been compressed and indexed.
+This will allow us to get reads only from the region we're interested in.
+Conveniently, `samtools` can read BAM files from an ftp server, provided the index is present, so we won't need to download the whole dataset.
+We'll then convert the data back to the unaligned fastq format using `bedtools` so we can continue with the tutorial.

+We'll accomplish this with a unix pipeline, where the symbol "|" allows us to take the output of the command to the left, and redirect it as input to the command to the right.
+The commands are as follows:

-samtools view -bh <file> <region> outputs the given region from the file, includes the header, outputs as bam.
+`samtools view -bh <file> <region>` outputs the given region from the file, includes the header, outputs as bam.
+`samtools sort -n` sorts the reads by name, so that read pairs will be found together in the file.
-'bedtools bamtofastq' converts bam format back to fastq (so we can practice turning it back into a bam later!)
+`bedtools bamtofastq` converts bam format back to fastq (so we can practice turning it back into a bam later!)

-For example, this code would download data for the son:
+Below is an example of this code put together to download data for the son:

 ```bash
 SON='ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/ChineseTrio/HG005_NA24631_son/HG005_NA24631_son_HiSeq_300x/basespace_45x_bams_vcfs_PerFlowCell/150424_HG005_Homogeneity_02_FCA-22108087/150424_HG005_Homogeneity_FCA_Combined-23168145/150424-HG005-Homogeneity-FCA-Combined_S1.bam'